 Firstly, the Air uses Bluetooth 4.2 rather than Bluetooth 5, which means a difference in broadcasting speed and range.
 However, it's really not something that you'd notice easily, if at all.

 Next up is the fact that AfterShokz has slimmed down these headphones to the max.
-And while they may look flimsy at first glance, they're fairly durable and will last quite a while.
-The upside to this design choice is that they weigh even less than the Aeropex's 26 grams and the super slim design makes them so much more comfortable to wear, especially if you like longer workouts.
+And while they may look flimsy at first glance, they're fairly durable and will last long.
+The upside to this design choice is that they weigh even less than the Aeropex's 26 grams and the super slim design makes them much more comfortable to wear, especially if you workout for longer periods .

 Lastly, the one thing to watch out for is the fact that the Air is only rated as IP55.
-This means they are not really waterproof and you should be careful to not let them meet a watery end in some puddle or your bathroom sink on accident.
+This means they are not really waterproof and you should be careful to not let them meet a soaked end in some puddle or your bathroom sink by accident.

 Besides these points, the differences are relatively minute, and in all honesty - both models produce a comparable quality of sound.
 This makes choosing between the two more focused around your comfort preferences.
 However, it's worth noting that the Aeropex does offer a bit more for the money you're paying.

 AfterShokz Xtrainerz - You Can Swim With Them On

 - EXCLUSIVE PACK - Includes Xtrainerz bone conduction headphones and swim cap.
 Unlike...

 - LEAVE YOUR DEVICE BEHIND - 4GB of built-in MP3 storage holds up to 1, 200 songs, so you...

 - 8 HOURS OF PLAY - Enjoy 8 continuous hours of premium audio while you’re cross-training....

 - IP68 RATED - Fully waterproof, Xtrainerz headphones perform in and out of the water so...